 What Sleep and Dreams includes

 Lesson Objectives and Overview: Sleep and Dreams introduces students to the concept of sleep and dreaming and why people even need sleep.
 Students will be able to identify the states of sleep and describe traits for each stage.
-For instance, they will discover that sleep walking and sleep talking may occur in stage 3 of sleep.
+They will also discover some tips to help them sleep better.
+This lesson is for students in 4th grade, 5th grade, and 6th grade.

 This lesson defines sleep as a condition of the body and mind when the nervous system is fairly inactive.
 It describes how every living thing needs sleep and rest to renew energy for the next day.
 Many scientists believe the brain stores information, solves problems, and replaces chemicals during sleep.
 Not enough sleep leads to being cranky and tired, having a short temper, or struggling to think clearly.
 Sleep also affects the immune system.
 Good sleep can help the body heal from a cold, flu, and other illnesses.